BeneSell/DIS18a-b-Group-4/README.md

 ### Please have in mind:

 It is important to note that the code provided in this project is highly specialized for our specific use case.
-If you attempt to customize or modify the parameters without making corresponding changes to the underlying codebase, it is unlikely that you will obtain accurate or useful information.
+If you attempt to customize or modify the `searchterm` parameter without making corresponding changes to the underlying codebase, it is unlikely that you will obtain accurate or useful information.